gaurav-rh/oop-assignment-1/README.md

 -This class extends Queue trait and implements enqueue method such that it adds square of the element to be inserted in the queue.

 **QueueTester**
--This scala objectuswd to check functionalities of DoubleQueue and SquareQue
+-This scala object is used to check functionalities of DoubleQueue and SquareQue

 ***QueueTest***
 -This is a test class which makes use of AnyFlatSpec style of ScalaTest